Leaving Fortress Britian

 Presumably there is some small logic in the minds of all those little Englanders who not only voted to leave the European project but smirking and smug in their victory bullied and dragged the populations of three unwilling nations along with them.
 Presumably it was about more than just creating opportunities to generate revenues from taxation and arbitrage for an unscrupulous and greedy few.

 But the result is nothing short of embarrassing.
-The tawdry assemblage of repurposed shipping containers deposited at the end of the car park at Holyhead ferry terminal to flog duty free booze from the pallets it was delivered on speaks volumes about that small logic—a logic of ``taking control'', a logic of me, me, me that can only function of the predicate of them, them, them.
+The tawdry assemblage of repurposed shipping containers deposited at the end of the car park at Holyhead ferry terminal to flog duty free booze from the pallets it was delivered on speaks volumes about that small logic—a logic of ``taking control'', a logic of me, me, me that can only function on the predicate of them, them, them.

 What was it that those little Englanders believed in when they voted?
 What were they hoping for?
 Surely, even in spite of the comically mendacious campaigning by the the pro-Brexit lobby, surely no one was under the illusion that anyone other than tax collectors and smugglers would ever profit from hardening our transit borders with France and Ireland.
 Is it just that they are haunted by an atavistic fear of Johnny Foreigner?
 Does the mentality of ``NO BLACKS, NO IRISH'' still lurk sinister and unspoken—the attitudes expressed recently by some of our elected representatives seems to suggest that it might.